charredUtensil/hognose/README.md

-0x65a20857 - A large water lake in a lava cavern 0x65a72422 - A large lava lake in an ice cavern 0x65aa0e8b - Somewhat balanced level where erosion is a problem
+0x65a20857 - A large water lake in a lava cavern 0x65a72422 - A large lava lake in an ice cavern 0x65aa0e8b - Somewhat balanced level where erosion is a problem 0x65b48a5f - All possible objective types at the same time

 ## Were any of these Qs actually FA'ed?